Mowibox/Chromapi/instructions.md

 More infos: https://pimylifeup.com/raspberry-pi-ip-address/

-Once connected to the Raspberry Pi, I launch the updates:
+Once connected to the Raspberry Pi, I upgraded the packages:

 ```
 sudo apt update && sudo apt upgrade
 ```
-As Ubuntu does not have raspi-config natively, we have to install it manually:
+As Ubuntu does not have raspi-config natively, I have to install it manually:

 ```
 sudo apt-get install raspi-config